pgodwin/GopherServer/README.md

                     As we're outputting gif images, the bit-depth is always a maximum of 8 (256 colours).
  - maximumBitDepth: 1, 4, 8: the bit-depth images should be resampled to.
 Will depend on your target platform.
                     Eg Early Macintosh machines it might be best to keep things a 1 or 4bit (16 colours).
- - providerName:   the GopherServerProvider to use with this server (see below).
+ - providerName:    The GopherServerProvider to use with this server (see below).

 # Providers